Here's what it was like on the streets of Portsmouth before the south coast derby

+Disappointed but high-spirited Pompey fans left peacefully in their droves after the Carabao Cup game – but a smaller group stayed on clearly keen for a possible clash with rival fans.

+Overwhelmingly peaceful scenes were marred with smashed glass in the street before kick-off, men taunting police dogs after the game, and another man in the crowd spotted snorting white powder near Fratton Way.

-TENSIONS flared, chants drowned out the noise of the city and red and blue smoke filled the air as Southampton fans came face to face with the Fratton faithful ahead of Pompey’s 4-0 loss.
+Before kick-off tensions flared, chants drowned out the noise of the city, and red and blue smoke filled the air as Saints fans came face to face with the Fratton faithful at about 6pm.

 Reinforced by four mounted officers on horseback and six police dogs, the scores of officers marched back hundreds of Pompey fans who gathered as the Saints fans arrived in the city for the first since December 2011.